 - Read the following articles:

 - Then, critically evaluate how members of congress used Twitter to discuss, promote, or oppose the Equality Act.
+Use the Teacher and Student Guide to Analyzing Social Media (Questions About Social Media Content) as well as the following prompts to guide your analysis.

 - Do you think their tweets were effective in persuading their viewers' thoughts about the Equality Act?
 Why or why not?